 Good news!
 You’re not doomed!
 It was ALL BS!You just were taught a bunch of BS by an abusive adult whose purpose was to deceive you into doing their will.
 When your beliefs are messed with, it results in a lot of weird thoughts running around.
 All this “payment” nonsense is simply blame placed on other’s wrongdoings in order to cover their own ass in lieu of confessing.
 No one has the right to force anything onto anyone especially the authority figures.
 When parents have selfish motives, they program their children to believe their false reality for personal gain.
 This inflicts harm onto a growing child whose brain is rapidly developing based on environmental factors.
 Those who participate in this regular practice put themselves at risk of repeating the same patterns if left untreated.
 FAKOFF!
 We’re safe from eternal damnation?!
 We always were but we just had live life a better way.
 So what now?
 Forgive and move on.
 If that’s just too easy, cue the music!

 Throw it ALL AwayDid you believe that committing evil acts like anger, concealing, theft (coveting), hubris, pride, lust, envy, greed, jealousy, irresponsibility and laziness (sloth) would result in something positive?
 If you did, then you were brainwashed by unbelievers with little restraint who manipulate others.
 It’s just not true.
 Bad information mixed with good spoils all of it because there isn’t enough time to proof it all.
 It’s easier to assume it’s ALL nonsense and re-discover life according to people wiser than myself.
-I discovered the truth over a month’s time by reading the New Testament, asking questions, giving back and daily self-discipline.
+I discovered some serious truth in a short time just by reading the New Testament, asking questions, giving back and daily self-discipline.
 I then compared what I newly learned against my past experiences to corroborate it all.
 See why we should have faith in the truth?
 Nothing else exists!

 Parents Are AccountableWhen they fail, humiliation and embarrassment among their peers compels them to mismanage children through control tactics and punishment of increasing severity.
 I believe control and negativity is against God’s will and is very very harmful to people all around.
 Additionally, committing evil acts consume much more time and energy than being self-disciplined and positive.
 Why do more work?
 Didn’t know positive self-discipline is easier?
 FAKOFF!
 No way!